-When you create a new playlist, Spotify automatically recommends similar songs based on what’s already there, regardless of whether you’re a Free or Premium user.
+Additionally, when you create a new playlist, Spotify automatically recommends similar songs based on what’s already there, regardless of whether you’re a Free or Premium user.

 However, while the ‘Enhance’ feature is nice, you’ll probably have Spotify minimized in the background when listening to music.
-Even when you stay in Spotify’s interface, you likely won’t be interacting with it, at least not every 2 songs.
+Even when you stay in Spotify’s interface, you likely won’t be interacting with it, at least not every two songs.

 In the end, not having it might not be much of a dealbreaker.